-Conservation is done two ways: 1.
-Preservation and 2.
-Stabilization.
+There are two methods used with our plants: Preservation and Stabilization.
 Both processes are 100% natural, non-toxic and environmentally-friendly.
-Before either process begins, all plant life is harvested in its most familiar and ideal environment to ensure each step that follows is done on a solid foundation.
-The plants are then picked during the height of their natural state, like when a flower is in full bloom displaying its deepest color.
-Like all other aspects of our work, preservation and stabilization are not one-size-fits-all practices.
-Each can take one to three weeks depending things like species, size, temperature and water quality.
+Before either process begins, the plants are picked during the height of their natural state, like when a flower is in full bloom displaying its deepest color.

 PRESERVATION (Mosses, Lichen, Flowers)